richardkwo/InvariantCausal.jl/README.md

 ![college](docs/college.png)

-This is a Julia v.0.6 implementation for the Invariant Causal Prediction algorithm of [Peters, Bühlmann and Meinshausen](https://doi.org/10.1111/rssb.12167).
+This is a **Julia 1.x** implementation for the **Invariant Causal Prediction** algorithm of [Peters, Bühlmann and Meinshausen](https://doi.org/10.1111/rssb.12167).
 The method uncovers direct causes of a target variable from datasets under different environments (e.g., interventions or experimental settings).

 See also this [R package](https://cran.r-project.org/package=InvariantCausalPrediction) and [this report](docs/InvariantCausal.pdf).

 #### Changelog

+- 2020/12/03: version 1.0.0 (Julia 1.x)
-- 2018/06/20: version 0.1.1
+- 2018/06/20: version 0.1.1 (Julia 0.6)

 #### Dependencies